 Usage

-To use ImageSnap, open the macOS terminal and navigate to the folder where all your images should be stored.
+To use ImageSnap, open the macOS terminal and navigate to the folder where you want to store all your images.
 In my case, I used a folder located in iCloud Drive so that I can access those files from any other device that uses the same iCloud account.

 I defined the time interval between the images by using the -t parameter: